freebasic/fbfrog/readme.txt

 - add pass to check all identifiers against FB keywords, and to check for dupdefs due to case insensitivity

-- struct fields should be VERSIONed too, inside the struct
 - must check for #if/#endif blocks split up by VERSIONs: the #if and #endif directives could end up in separate VERSIONs currently, that wouldn't be good if the VERSIONs themselves are implemented as #if/#endif...